 top of page

-The purpose of this section is to highlight family members who have and continue to contribute to the 40+ years of successful family reunions we have witnessed.
-“Being able to rejoice with your family in the beautiful land of life: - Albert Einstein, has proven to be extremely beneficial in learning who you are and where you came from.
+The purpose of this section is to highlight family members who have and continue to contribute and show an excellence in contributing to the 40+ years of successful family reunions we have witnessed.
+“Being able to rejoice with your family in the beautiful land of life, has proven to be extremely beneficial in learning who you are and where you came from.

 I. Have I Kept In Touch?